gfx-labs/ip-contracts/scripts/proposals/MKR/txt.md

 Interest Protocol already supports CHAI, which is a DappHub token wrapper for DAI Savings Rate Module deposits.

+Big thanks to [Llama.xyz](https://llama.xyz/) for developing the new MKR voting vaults and other contracts for this proposal.

 ## Parameters

 Token Address: [0x9f8F72aA9304c8B593d555F12eF6589cC3A579A2](https://etherscan.io/token/0x9f8F72aA9304c8B593d555F12eF6589cC3A579A2)